limi-projects/Tech_No_Babble/docs/README.md

 This is a repository of useful bits of information that I've picked up over the years.

-The emphasis is on plain English communication with as little technical jargon as possible.
+Throughout, I emphasise plain English communication with as little technical jargon as possible.

-You can navigate through the contents through the links below.

 - [Chemistry](chemistry): The study of matter and its properties.
 - [Computing](computing): The sudy of computer software and hardware.